Geeballer/Overall/README.md

-# Overall
-Overall property project is about redefining property inspection in Nigeria.
-That is, providing value added services to agents, property owners and all concerned stakeholders
+Overall is redefining property inspection in Nigeria.